chihyunkim/quarto-website-test/methods.md

 ### Across-file

-In a given PHPDF, a grantee could submit data data to Treasury in multiple files.
+In a given PHPDF, a grantee could submit data to Treasury in multiple files.
 In some cases (very commonly in the ERA1 PHPDF), multiple files with near-identical contents were included from the same grantee.
 If identical records (using the same definition as above) were included in multiple files from the same grantee, we kept all records from the file with the largest number of records, and dropped duplicated records from all other files of the same grantee.

 ### Within-file